The 7 Stages Of Grief And How They Affect Your Mental Health

 Pain and guilt

 Once your shock starts to fade, you may begin to notice the pain of the loss.
 The pain may feel physical as well as emotional.
-You may start to feel guilty about something you could or should have done for the person (even if it's irrational).
+You may feel guilty about something you could or should have done for the person (even if it's irrational).

 During this stage, it is normal to seek reason and wonder if you could have done something that would have prevented the loss or feel remorse for not being able to make peace with a loved one or maintain a healthy relationship.
 Although these feelings can seem overwhelming, they are natural emotions related to grief and part of the grief model.
 It's crucial to acknowledge these emotions and seek support, such as counseling, to help you cope with the complexity of prolonged grief or prolonged grief disorder.